tikv/website/content/blog/monthly-october-2019.md

 <!-- https://github.com/tikv/tikv/issues?utf8=%E2%9C%93&q=is%3Aissue+created%3A2019-10+sort%3Acomments-desc+ -->

 * [@siddontang] found a [performance regression](https://github.com/tikv/tikv/issues/5578) in our upgrade to RocksDB 6.4.
-* Many `Copr` and `PCP` tagged issues have appeared, `Copr` issues are related to the Coprocessor SIG that has started, and the PCP competition being facilitated by PingCAP in China.
+* Many `Copr` and `PCP` tagged issues have appeared, `Copr` issues are related to the Coprocessor SIG that has started, and the Performance Challenge Program (PCP) competition being facilitated by PingCAP in China.
 * [@onitake] asked about [binary releases on Github](https://github.com/tikv/tikv/issues/5647) and we confirmed they're in progress!
 * We begun talking with relevant parties about getting an [independent security audit](https://github.com/tikv/tikv/issues/5669).
 * We were able to discover a [few](https://github.com/tikv/tikv/issues/5603) [new](https://github.com/tikv/tikv/issues/5614) [occasionally](https://github.com/tikv/tikv/issues/5611) failing tests as part of our ongoing efforts to rid TiKV's bugs.